 When I first began making collections for my poetry, it was suggested that I call the collection “Reflections on Life.”
 I felt like that wouldn’t be the best title to publish my work.
-I decided instead on “From the Pages of Spiral Notebooks” for my first small collection, since that’s the medium in which my poetry adventures began.
-However, it’s true many of my poems are indeed reflections on life.
+Still, it’s true many of my poems are indeed reflections on life.
 So, that’s an idea that I’d like to discuss: how much of my poetry is made up of actual reflections on life?

 For Christmas one year, I was asked what sort of books I would want to read.
 I made a request for poetry related books.
 While I’ve written hundreds of poems over the years, I have always found myself rather disconnected from pursuing the art on a regular basis.
 I’ve long reserved poetry as a means of expressing thoughts, emotions, or ideas.
 At times, I have some jumbled thoughts that seem to loosely fit together, but wouldn’t be easily put into prose.
 Writing poetry, then, became a reflex, as much of my writing has become.

 It’s quite fortunate then that I was given a book about teaching children to write poetry.
 It’s an older book, but just as relevant today as it was in the 1970s: Wishes, Lies and Dreams by Kenneth Koch.
 It was a big deal when it was first published.
 Sadly, the great lessons the book teaches seemingly have been forgotten by many people today.